My RAND Help

 2. How Do I Create a New My RAND Account?

-You will receive an email message at the address you provide, with a link to authenticate your account.
+If you register with your email address, you will receive an email at the address you provide with a link to authenticate your account.
 You do not need to authenticate, but some features or content, such as email newsletter subscriptions, may not be available to you until you do.
 To authenticate, simply click on the link in your email.

 3. How Do I Save Pages to My RAND?

-- When you find a page you would like to save, click the green "Save to My RAND" icon below the main headline of the page.
+- When you find a page you would like to save, click the purple star icon on the gray bar at the right edge of the page.

-- If you are not logged into your My RAND account, you will be prompted to enter your login and password.
+- If you are not logged into your My RAND account, you will be prompted to sign in.
 If you do not have a My RAND account, you will have the option to create a new account.

 4. How Do I Remove Saved Pages?